 Cartmel 2 miles; Grange-over-Sands 3 miles.

 A superb base to explore this interesting and beautiful area, the historic village of Flookburgh is set near the shores of Morecambe Bay on the outskirts of the magnificent Lake District.
-Named after the locally caught Fluke fish, it was once a popular resting point for travellers crossing the sands from Lancaster and still provides a home for cockle and shrimp fishers.
-Facilities in the village include two pubs, a grocery, a chemist, butchers, a post office and two food outlets.
-The Cumbrian Coastal path passes nearby and a short walk away from the village is delightful countryside and views of the Bay and the Coniston mountain range.
-A few minutes’ drive or a pleasant off road walk leads to historic Cartmel, home of Sticky Toffee Pudding, with its beautiful Priory, popular race course, antique and gift shops, pubs and restaurants; including the Michelin Star rated L’Enclume.
-Just over a mile away you will find the beautiful house and gardens of Holker Hall and also nearby is the Edwardian resort of Grange, offering a range of hotels, restaurants, shops, a traffic free promenade, ornamental gardens and golf courses.
+It is thought that the locally-caught Fluke fish take their name after the village, and once, Flookburgh was a popular resting point for travellers crossing the sands from Lancaster and still provides a home for cockle and shrimp fishers.
+Facilities in the village include two pubs, a grocery, a chemist, a Post Office and two food outlets.
+The Cumbrian Coastal Way footpath passes nearby and a short walk away from the village is delightful countryside, such as Humphrey Head, views of the bay, with its wading bird life, and Coniston's mountain range.
+A few minutes’ drive or a pleasant off road walk leads to historic Cartmel, with its beautiful Priory, popular race course, antique and gift shops, pubs and restaurants; including the Michelin Star-rated L’Enclume.
+Just over a mile away you will find the beautiful house and gardens of Holker Hall and also nearby you can try horse riding just six miles to the north at Bigland, or visit the Edwardian resort of Grange, which offers a range of hotels, restaurants, shops, a traffic-free promenade, ornamental gardens and golf courses.